anthraxx/cowfortune/README.md

 |

-To perform a staged install for packaging, provide the `DESTDIR` variable to prepended each installed target file.
+To perform a staged install for packaging, provide the `DESTDIR` variable to prepend each installed target file.

 Example to stage into `/tmp`: